music-encoding/guidelines/v4/elements/line.md

          </td>
       </tr>
       <tr>
-         <td class="wovenodd-col1"><strong>Constraints</strong></td>
+         <td class="wovenodd-col1"><strong>Constraint</strong></td>
          <td class="wovenodd-col2">
             <div>
-               <div>When used in the symbolDef context, must have either a startid attribute or x and
+               <div class="schematronText">When used in the symbolDef context, must have either a startid attribute or x and
                   y attributes.
                </div>
-               <div>When used in the symbolDef context, must have either an endid attribute or both x2
+               <div class="schematronText">When used in the symbolDef context, must have either an endid attribute or both x2
                   and y2 attributes.
                </div>
-               <div>When used in the score context, must have a startid, tstamp, tstamp.ges or tstamp.real
+               <div class="schematronText">When used in the score context, must have a startid, tstamp, tstamp.ges or tstamp.real
                   attribute or both x and y attributes.
                </div>
-               <div>When used in the score context, must have an endid, dur, dur.ges, or tstamp2 attribute
+               <div class="schematronText">When used in the score context, must have an endid, dur, dur.ges, or tstamp2 attribute
                   or both x2 and y2 attributes.
                </div>
             </div>